NMAT 2020 - Test-Day Preparation Strategy | Expert Speak | Alok Bansal

 NMAT is a unique MBA entrance exam that requires special preparation and attention from aspirants.
-With the unique examination pattern and format, it is natural for candidates to have ‘exam day jitters’ before appearing for NMAT 2019.
+NMAT 2020 exam window begins from 4th November 2020 this year.
+With the unique examination pattern and format, it is natural for candidates to have ‘exam day jitters’ before appearing for NMAT 2020.
 Add to that, the fierce competition of being pinned against the best MBA aspirants vying for a very few seats on offer at NMIMS, the NMAT Test Day is sure to be full of anxiety for the aspirants.
-To help candidates overcome the NMAT 2019 test-day anxiety, our expert Mr. Alok Bansal shares some effective tips to manage the exam day stress and be ready to appear for the NMAT by GMAC MBA entrance exam.
+To help candidates overcome the NMAT 2020 test-day anxiety, our expert Mr. Alok Bansal shares some effective tips to manage the exam day stress and be ready to appear for the NMAT by GMAC MBA entrance exam.
 Find out tips to avoid the last-minute rush and come out with flying colors of success.

 NMAT by GMAC - The Test-Day Strategy